 Recently, Kawar et al. propose Denoising Diffusion Restoration Models (DDRM) \cite{kawar2022denoising} which takes advantage of a pretrained diffusion model for solving linear inverse restoration problems without extra training, but it cannot handle images with nonlinear degradation.
-Some other works \cite{chung2022diffusion, songpseudoinverse, chung2022improving, saharia2022palette, wang2022zero, chung2022parallel, murata2023gibbsddrm} seek to use diffusion models to address nonlinear inverse imaging problems, in which the forms and parameters of the degradation functions have to be known.
+Some other works \cite{chung2023diffusion, songpseudoinverse, chung2022improving, saharia2022palette, wang2023zero, chung2023parallel, murata2023gibbsddrm} seek to use diffusion models to address nonlinear inverse imaging problems, in which the forms and parameters of the degradation functions have to be known.
 However, the degradation models of most real-world restoration problems such as deraining cannot be obtained.
 Ozan et al. introduce an approach \cite{ozdenizci2022restoring} to restore vision under adverse weather conditions with size-agnostic inputs by cutting images into multiple overlapping small patches.
 Although it can process high-resolution images with better performance than traditional one-pass methods, its computational complexity increases quadratically with the increase of image sizes.
 For example, one $2176\times1536$ image is cut into 12369 $64\times64$ overlapping patches, requiring about 650 seconds for 25-step sampling on a regular GPU.
-To tackle this problem, this paper proposes a solution with two schemes.